Nancy O'Hare

 My husband's photography exposes remarkable landscapes and intriguing cultures captured in my stories.

-I have travelled to over 100 countries and lived in five.
-I used to work in finance but switched things up midlife to write, hike and, most recently, to study yoga.
+I travelled to over 100 countries and lived in five.
+I used to work in finance but switched gears midlife to write, hike and most recently to study yoga.

-I kicked off 2024 by completing a 200-hour yoga teacher training course in the home of Yoga: Rishikesh, India.
-In 2023, my husband and I undertook a high-altitude trek covering over 2,100 kilometres.
-We traversed across Nepal and part of India’s Himalaya, crossing more than twenty-five passes above 5,000 metres.
-In early 2023, I published my first fiction novel, The Man in the Barretina Hat while in 2016 and 2017, I published two non-fiction travel books, Searching for Unique and Dust in My Pack.
+I kicked off 2024 by completing a 200-hour yoga teacher training course in Rishikesh, India—the home of Yoga.
+In 2023, my husband and I undertook a high-altitude trek that we had been training for since pre-pandemic times.
+It covered over 2,100 kilometres, traversing across the entire country of Nepal and then part of India’s Himalaya.
+We crossed more than twenty-five passes above 5,000 metres.
+Before leaving, I published, The Man in the Barretina Hat, a suspense novel dedicated to my dad.
+My earlier books fall in the adventure travel genre with Searching for Unique and Dust in My Pack.

 Prior to these more creative and physical pursuits, my professional career took me around the globe.
 Beyond my home country of Canada, I lived and worked abroad in Australia, Oman, Switzerland and Nigeria as well as a couple of temporary projects that took me to Qatar and Ecuador.
-I earned an Executive MBA with distinction at Bayes Business School in London, UK and held a Chartered Professional Accountant designation - of which I voluntarily terminated after nearly twenty years in the profession.
+I earned an Executive MBA with distinction at Bayes Business School in London, UK and held a Chartered Professional Accountant designation—of which I voluntarily terminated after nearly twenty years in the accounting profession when I turned to writing.

 My language studies include French, Spanish, Arabic and Japanese, although sadly I have not mastered any of them.
 In order to change this dismal trend, I have added language practice to my daily regime.